 In the case of headphone drivers, the conversion is between electrical energy (audio signals) and mechanical wave energy (sound waves).

-This article is meant to focus on the basics and so we’ll discuss the moving-coil dynamic headphone driver.
+This article is meant to focus on the basics, so we’ll discuss the moving-coil dynamic headphone driver.
 This driver type is used in the vast majority of headphones on the market today and is worth understanding.

 To learn more about moving-coil dynamic microphones, check out My New Microphones’ article The Complete Guide To Moving-Coil Dynamic Microphones.